-Finance income comprises interest receivable on a loan owed by a group subsidiary.
+Finance income comprises interest receivable on a loan owed by the Company's immediate parent.
 Interest income is recognised in the Income Statement as it accrues using the effective interest rate (EIR) method.
 The EIR is the rate that exactly discounts estimated future cash receipts through the expected life of the underlying loan balance to its net carrying amount.